ryukau/OfflineLimiter/README.md

 - $n$ is discrete time in samples.
 - $t$ is continuous time in samples.
 To get time in seconds, divide this value with sampling rate.

-And I define true peak as following.
+And I define true-peak as following.

 $$
 \mathtt{truepeak} = \max(|x(t)|), \enspace \text{for all} \enspace t \enspace \text{in} \enspace \mathbb{R}.
 $$

 As you can see, sinc interpolation requires infinite length convolution.
 It can't be computed in real-time or in real-life.
-However, we can approximate true peak by using up-sampling with discrete fourier transform (DFT).
-I found this from experiment, but I guess there are some books that explain the theory behind it.
+However, we can approximate true-peak by using up-sampling with discrete fourier transform (DFT).
+I found this from experiment, but I guess there are some books that explain the theory behind it (See reference below).
 The idea is that ideal lowpass equation matches to DFT equation.
 Also the use of DFT is the reason this limiter runs offline, not in real-time.
 It has to know all the input beforehand.

-The accuracy of true peak reconstruction depends on how fine grained the up-sampling is.
+The accuracy of true-peak reconstruction depends on how fine grained the up-sampling is.
 I'm not good at math, but it might be written as following.

 $$
 \mathtt{truepeak} \approx \max(|x(\tau)|)